viettelidc-provider/terraform-provider-vopencloud/docs/index.md

 ### Rackspace Compatibility

-Using this ViettelIdc provider with Rackspace is not supported and not guaranteed to work; however, users have reported success with the following notes in mind:
+Using this VOpenCloud provider with Rackspace is not supported and not guaranteed to work; however, users have reported success with the following notes in mind: